underdoggum/seir_penguin_project_2/readme.md

  - YouTube API v3 implementation ("google.discovery.Discovery.GetDiscoveryRest") becomes easily flooded with requests during testing, exceeding the daily request quota limit

+ - Change YouTube query to include only responses for "sports" category instead of general categories

+ - Logout button is only clickable in bottom half of button

  - Users other than "admin" don't have the correct "New Day" suggestion (another bug as a result of a bug fix ...ugh)